 How to decide between the two?
 The best way is to sign up for a free trial for both of them.
 Notary Assist is the cheaper option, but only by a few dollars per month.
 Notary Gadget has a more user-friendly mobile version according to some NSAs.
 Ultimately, both programs are similar, so you should choose your preferred option after testing both.
 Don’t hesitate when making this small monthly investment.
 You won’t regret the opportunity to effortlessly organize your business!

 Learn and grow

 If it seems overwhelming, read on.
 This article is part of a tech series: Advantages of Technology for Your Notary Business.
-Hopefully it can give you a solid overview.
+Hopefully, it can give you a solid overview of notary resources.

 Thanks for reading!
 If you haven’t already, be sure to join the Notary Jane directory so those looking for a notary in their area can find you!

 Do you have other excellent notary resources that you’ve discovered along your journey?
 We’d love to hear!
 Leave a comment and let us know.